Quantifying symmetric exchange in ultrathin ferromagnetic films with chirality: Introduction

-In this work, we present and compare results of Heisenberg exchange determination in ultrathin magnetic films using various methods.
-Based on Brillouin light scattering (BLS) spectroscopy measurements, a detailed analysis of the spin-wave dispersion relation for wave vectors close to the Brillouin zone origin has been performed and the Heisenberg exchange constant $A$ has been extracted.
-At the same time, magnetometry measurements analyzed with different variants for the Bloch model adapted to ultrathin films are used to extract the Heisenberg exchange constant in a second, independent manner.
-This second technique effectively probes spin waves over a large part of the Brillouin zone.
-Furthermore, microscopic domain periodicity measurements, which measure the ratio of symmetric and antisymmetric exchange interaction are also performed, and, eventually, DFT calculations are used for comparison with the experimental results.
-Although qualitative trends are apparent, we note that there are significant differences in the absolute values of the exchange constants obtained by the various methods.
-We discuss the strengths, weaknesses and limitations of the individual techniques.
-Based on these findings, experimental requirements and consequences are discussed.
+\paragraph{Results Summary} In this work, we present and contrast the exchange stiffness $A$ determined for five Co/Pt-based ultrathin films using various methods.
+First, Brillouin light scattering (BLS) spectroscopy was used to measure the spin-wave dispersion, whose analysis, with supporting measurements, enabled the extraction of $A$.
+Next, magnetometry measurements were used to obtain the temperature dependence of magnetization, which were analyzed using different variants of the Bloch model adapted to ultrathin films, which provided an independent estimate of $A$.
+Furthermore, microscopic domain periodicity measurements, as well as \emph{ab initio} density functional theory (DFT) calculations were also performed for selected cases and compared with experimental results.
+While qualitative trends across samples are apparent, for a given sample, we note large differences in the magnitude of $A$ obtained by the various methods.
+We discuss possible origins of these discrepancies, as well as the strengths and limitations of the individual techniques.
+Finally, we outline principled experimental approaches for the future use of these techniques in characterizing ultrathin films.

-The manuscript is structured as follows: In Section~\ref{Chapter_Methods}, we give a short summary of the basis of the different methods used, and in Section~\ref{Chapter_Results}, we present the results of these methods applied to a set of five different thin-film samples.
-A comparison and conclusion is given in Section~\ref{Chapter_Conclusion}.
+\paragraph{Manuscript Structure} The remainder of this manuscript is structured as follows.
+In \S\ref{Sec_Methods}, we briefly describe the physical basis for the various characterization methods used to determine $A$ as relevant to ultrathin films; in \S\ref{Sec_Results}, we present the results of these methods applied to a set of five Co/Pt-based ultrathin film samples.
+Following this, we compare in \S\ref{Sec_Discussion} the results from different methods, and discuss sources of discrepancies, and conclude in \S\ref{Sec_Conclusion} by outlining directions for future quantitative efforts.

-\section{Methods for exchange determination}
+\section{Methods for Exchange Determination}